Donning of the Kente

 Over the years, the ceremony has grown significantly to represent the collective unity of people of color (Black, Asian, Latinx, Native, First Nations, Middle Eastern, Multiracial/Biracial ) at Goucher College as a way to pay tribute to their own unique heritages, experiences, and achievements.

-Immediately following the Donning of the Kente, we welcome all our graduating seniors and guests to join us for a reception in Rosenberg Gallery from 5 to 7 p.m.
+Following the ceremonies, we welcome all our Goucher graduates and guests to join us for a virtual reception on Wednesday, May 19, 2021 at 2:00 p.m.

-If you are a graduating senior who is interested in participating in any of our Affinity Graduation Ceremonies, please register by Friday, May 1, 2020.
+If you are a graduating senior who is interested in participating in any of our Affinity Graduation Ceremonies (except InterConnect), please register by Wednesday, April 28, 2021 by 11:59 p.m using the button below.
+To attend InterConnect, please register here.